 Grace earned his PhD in Economics from the University of Florida, where he also attained his JD and his Master of Arts degree in Economics.
 He received his Bachelor of Arts degree in Political Science from the University of New Hampshire.

-Dr. M. Moshe Porat is the Dean of the Fox School of Business and the School of Sport, Tourism and Hospitality Management at Temple University.
-He is also the former Chairman of the Risk, Insurance and Healthcare Management department.
+Dr. M. Moshe Porat is the former Chairman of the Risk, Insurance and Healthcare Management department.

 Prior to his academic work, Dr. Porat served as deputy general manager of Ihud Insurance Group, a large international risk management and insurance firm, and as an economic and financial consultant.
 Dr. Porat authored several monographs and numerous articles on captives and their use in risk management, self-insurance and other financial topics.
 He has served as an expert witness and as a consultant to governments and many public and private organizations.